M0rph3v5/R.Unity/README.md

 # R.Unity
-Get autocompleted keys like scenes, tags and layers in C# Unity projects
+Get strong typed and autocompleted keys like scenes, tags and layers in C# Unity projects

 # openUPM